piperdd/MARDI-diagrams/README.md

 ## Parameters required

 - Calving dates (setiap tarikh beranak)
+    - Needs information whether successful/not.
+    - If not successful, whether abortion/stillbirth (needs estimated birth date)
 - Conception dates (setiap tarikh mula mengandung)
     - Needs information whether Artificial Insemnation (AI) or Natural Breeding (to keep track of parent/breed)
     - Needs information whether conception is successful or not (used by Days Open)
 - Service dates (setiap tarikh insemination)
     - need to keep track date of first service (for AFS, CFSI)
     - first service means the first service after birthing a calf, not the first service in it's lifetime.
 So a cow can have multiple first services.
+- Unsure.
+Needs clarification on the formulas
+    - Cows Conceived - Is it total cows conceived for whole group?
+    - Cows Inseminated - Is it total insemination sessions for whole group or individual?
+For whole lifetime or since last calving date?
+    - Cows eligible - How to know if a cow is eligible?
+    - Cows not returning to estrus - What is the process for determining?
+Need to figure out how does the farmer input these data.
+Ask to clarify each formula.

 ## Individual vs Group Data (Need confirmation)